sarthak-p/EmailService/README.md

             {
                 "To": "recipient@example.com",
                 "Subject": "Test Subject",
-                "Body": "This is a test email."
+                "Body": "Hi, this is a test email."
             }
         ```